brightprogrammer/brightprogrammer.github.io/content/posts/2-lambda-calculus-equivalences-and-reductions.md

 # Equivalence

-When considering equivalence of two expressions, we can say they are equivalent in four ways
+When considering equivalence of two expressions, they can be equivalent in four ways

 - $\alpha$-equivalence - Renaming of bound variables
 - $\beta$-equivalence - Function application and reduction